tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get setlocalpassword
 +++++++++++++++++++++++++

-The :code:`wapt-get setlocalpassword` command allows to define a local password for WAPT package installations.
+The :command:`wapt-get setlocalpassword` command allows to define a local password for WAPT package installations.

-The command :code:`wapt-get setlocalpassword` returns:
+The command :command:`wapt-get setlocalpassword` returns:

 .. code-block:: bash